Dr Cynthia Imogen Hammond, PhD

 City as Palimpsest

-My office hours during the Fall 2017 semester will begin the week of September 11th:
+My office hours during the Winter 2018 semester will begin the week of January 15th:

 Dr Cynthia Hammond was born in 1969 in Hamilton, Ontario.
 Her parents, new immigrants to Canada, were settler-colonials from New Zealand.
 Hammond first studied painting, sculpture, and art history at McMaster University in Hamilton, and went on to do her MA in Art History at Concordia, graduating in 1996.
 She then graduated from Concordia University's Interdisciplinary Doctoral Program in 2002 and had the honour of winning the Governor-General's Gold Medal for a doctoral dissertation in that year.
 After teaching at the University of Western Ontario and at Carleton University, Dr Hammond held the first SSHRC-funded postdoctoral fellowship at the School of Architecture, McGill University from 2004-06.
 After being hired by Concordia's Department of Art History in 2006, she became Chair of that department from 2013-16.
 Dr Hammond is presently the lead Co-Director of the Centre for Oral History and Digital Storytelling (COHDS).